grempe/sirp/README.md

 # Server sends the challenge containing salt and B to client.
 response = session[:challenge]

-# Server => Client: salt, B
+# HTTPS Server => Client: response includes 'salt', and 'B'

+# ~~~ Phase 2 : Continue Authentication ~~~

-# Client calculates M as a response to the challenge.
+# Client calculates M as a response to the challenge using the
+# username and password and the server provided 'salt' and 'B'.
 client_M = client.process_challenge(username, password, salt, B)

-# Client => Server: username, M
+# HTTPS POST Client => Server: request includes 'username', and 'M'

 # Instantiate a new verifier on the server.
 verifier = SIRP::Verifier.new(prime_length)

-# Verify challenge response M.
+# Verify challenge response M against the Verifier proof stored earlier.
-# The Verifier state is passed in @proof.
+# server_H_AMK returned will be 'false' if verification failed.
 server_H_AMK = verifier.verify_session(@proof, client_M)
-# Is false if authentication failed.

-# At this point, the client and server should have a common session key
+# At this point, the client and server should have a common session key (K)
-# that is secure (i.e. not known to an outside party).
-To finish
+# that is secure and unknown to any outside party.
+Before they can safely use
-# authentication, they must prove to each other that their keys are
+# it though they must prove to each other that their keys are identical by
-# identical.
+# exchanging a hash H(A,M,K).
+This step allows both client and server to be
+# certain they arrived at the same values independently.

+# The server sends a response based on the results of verify_session.

+if server_H_AMK
+  # HTTPS Server => Client: response includes server_H_AMK
+else
+  # Do NOT include the server_H_AMK in the response.
-# Server => Client: H(AMK)
+  # HTTPS Server => Client: 401 Unauthorized
+end

+# The client compares server_H_AMK response to its own calculated H(A,M,K).

-client.verify(server_H_AMK) == true
+if client.verify(server_H_AMK)
+  ####  SUCCESS ####
+  # Client and server have mutually authenticated.
+  # Optional : Use this secret key to derive shared encryption keys for some
+  # other application specific use.
+  secret_key = client.K
+else
+  # FAIL, THROW IT ALL AWAY AND START OVER!
+end

 ```